Juxtaposition of Spin Freezing and Long Range Order in a Series of Geometrically Frustrated Antiferromagnetic Gadolinium

-There is also a collection of experiments that provide evidence \emph{against} a spin glass transition. $\mu$SR and M\"{o}ssbauer experiments, for example, show significant persistent spin dynamics (PSDs) down to temperatures as low as 25 mK~\cite{Dunsiger2000GGG,Marshall2002,Bonville2004GGG}.
-Most curiously, neutron scattering experiments on GGG, possible only with samples made from isotopically pure $^{160}$Gd that does not absorb neutrons, have shown sharp diffraction peaks developing below 140 mK~\cite{Petrenko1997, Petrenko1998}.
-Though these peaks are not sharp enough to imply true long range order (LRO), they suggest magnetic ordering with a correlation length of at least 100~\AA.
-This has been suggested to be a type of mixed spin liquid/solid state~\cite{Petrenko1998}.
-Bulk dynamical measurements have also been interpreted as a signature of an ordering transition~\cite{Ghosh2008}.
-Recent inelastic neutron scattering measurements have revealed three gapped dispersionless excitations are found, two of which can be attributed to dimerized antiferromagnetic order~\cite{Deen2010}.
+While most early low $T$ experiments on GGG show spin glass-like behavior, there are a number of later results that provide evidence \emph{against} a conventional spin glass transition.
+Muon spin relaxation ($\mu$SR) and M\"{o}ssbauer spectroscopy experiments, for example, show significant persistent spin dynamics (PSDs) down to temperatures as low as 25 mK.\cite{Dunsiger2000GGG,Marshall2002,Bonville2004GGG} Most curiously, neutron scattering experiments on GGG, made possible by samples made from isotopically pure $^{160}$Gd that does not absorb neutrons, have shown sharp diffraction peaks developing below 140 mK.~\cite{Petrenko1997, Petrenko1998}.
+Though these peaks are not sharp enough to imply true long range order, they suggest magnetic ordering with a correlation length of at least 100~\AA.
+This has been suggested to be a type of mixed spin liquid/solid state -- a ``spin slush'' of sorts.~\cite{Petrenko1998} More recent bulk ac susceptibility measurements have shown highly unconventional glassy relaxation and have been interpreted as a signature of an ordering transition.~\cite{Ghosh2008} Recent inelastic neutron scattering measurements have revealed three gapped dispersionless excitations, two of which have been attributed to dimerized antiferromagnetic correlations.\cite{Deen2010}

-In a theoretical study~\cite{Yavorskii2006,Yavorskii2007}, aiming to relate the sharp features in the GGG neutron scattering pattern~\cite{Petrenko1998} with a long-range ordered state, the spin-spin correlations were treated using mean-field theory and using an Ewald summation method to handle the important dipolar interactions.
-Tuning the second ($J_2$) and third ($J_3$) n.n. couplings and simulating the powder neutron diffraction signal, Ref.~\cite{Yavorskii2006} was able to find excellent agreement with experiment, thereby determining optimal interaction strengths.
-Most interestingly, it was found that the system exhibits a quasi-degeneracy critical (soft) modes, suggesting that this enhances fluctuations and makes it very sensitive to small amounts of disorder~\cite{Yavorskii2007}.
+In a theoretical study,~\cite{Yavorskii2006,Yavorskii2007} aiming to relate the sharp features in the GGG neutron scattering pattern~\cite{Petrenko1998} with a long-range ordered state, the spin-spin correlations were treated via a mean-field theory and using an Ewald summation method to handle the important dipolar interactions.
+Tuning the second ($J_2$) and third ($J_3$) n.n. couplings and simulating the powder neutron diffraction signal, Ref.~\onlinecite{Yavorskii2006} was able to find excellent agreement with experiment, thereby determining optimal interaction strengths.
+Most interestingly, it was found that the system exhibits a quasi-degeneracy critical (soft) modes that would lead to an enhancement of thermal and quantum fluctuations as well as make the system very sensitive to small amounts of disorder.~\cite{Yavorskii2007,Villain1979}